Stevan Vladislav Kaćanski: Biography

-Stevan Vladislav Kaćanski was born into a respectable family, in Srbobran, in Bačka.
-His parents were Trifon and Julijana, inhabitants of Srbobran.
-The family got its surname from the village of Kać, from where they moved at the end of the 18th century.
-Originally from Herzegovina, their last name was Vladisavljević, which is why Kaćanski always put it in front of his last name, or signed it only as Vladislav.
+Stevan Vladislav Kaćanski was born in Srbobran, in Bačka.
+Although late December 1828 was often given as his birth date, he was probably born on 5 January 1829 in Srbobran.
+His parents were Trifon and Julijana, natives of Srbobran.
+He came from a prosperous merchant family whose last name derived from the village of Kać, from which the family had moved to Srbobran in the late 18th or early 19th century.
+The family was originally from Herzegovina, where their last name was Vladisavljević.
+Because of this, Kaćanski used "Vladislav" before his last name.